Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Jump to Recipe

-The trick to this grilled, garlic-rubbed sourdough bruschetta recipe is to marinate the fresh tomatoes and basil for maximum flavor.
+The trick to this grilled, garlic-rubbed sourdough bread bruschetta recipe is to marinate the fresh tomatoes and basil for maximum flavor.
 So juicy and delicious!
+Serves 6.

-Sourdough bruschetta with tomatoes and basil on a parchment lined sheet pan
+Sourdough bread bruschetta with tomatoes and basil on a parchment lined sheet pan

-Chopped fresh tomatoes with olive, salt and pepper for sourdough bruschetta
+Chopped fresh marinated tomatoes with olive, salt and pepper for sourdough bruschetta

 Juicy, ripe fresh tomatoes

-Sourdough Bread: Homemade or store-bought will work- either one is fine.
-For homemade sourdough, you want a low-hydration loaf like my Beginner Sourdough Bread; the interior crumb is smooth and not too “holey” which is ideal for bruschetta, unless you want tomatoes in your lap.
+• Sourdough Bread: Homemade or store-bought will work — either one is fine.
+For homemade sourdough, you want a low-hydration loaf like my beginner sourdough bread recipe; the interior crumb is smooth and not too “holey” which is ideal for bruschetta, unless you want tomatoes in your lap.

-Garlic: One clove cut in half is all you need.
-The aroma is incredible when rubbed against the warm, grilled bread.
+• Garlic: One clove cut in half is all you need.

-Tomatoes: The juiciest, ripest you can find, diced small please.
-Heirloom tomatoes, Beefsteak tomatoes, even cherry tomatoes will work.
+• Tomatoes: The juiciest, ripest you can find, diced small please.

-Basil: For me, fresh herbs is a must.
-I like basil.
-Lots of it.
+• Basil: Fresh herbs are a must.
 Chives would be nice too.

-Extra-virgin olive oil: A key ingredient not to be overlooked!
+• Extra-virgin olive oil: A key ingredient not to be overlooked!
 You can go as strong and peppery as you like here.
-I recommend the following brands you can easily find at the store: Lucini, California Olive Ranch and La Tourangelle.
+I recommend Lucini, California Olive Ranch and La Tourangelle.
 Or try this stunning Ligurian extra-virgin olive oil made from 100% Taggiasca olives.

 Best Bruschetta Tips:

 • Drizzle the bread with olive oil after it’s grilled (not before).
-This preserves the delicate flavor and integrity of the oil, especially top quality extra-virgin olive oil.
+This preserves the delicate flavor and integrity of the oil.

 • All grill types will work: outdoor gas grill, coals, wood-fire, indoor grill pan etc. Alternatively, toast the bread instead (yes, with a toaster) or bake on a sheet pan @ 350 F for 10-15 minutes, flipping the slices over at the halfway mark.